jaredwray/writr/README.md

 * index: This is the main template that lists all of the latest blogs or what you want to add.
 * post: The post itself and usually supporting items around that such as what is next to look at and tags.
 * tags: Showing articles by tag filtering.

+## Markdown
+To learn more about Markdown go here: https://markdownguide.org